alecksejo/tier1-diagnostic-tool/README.md

 ![Diagnostic Report Output](diagnostic%20output%20screenshot.png)

 (Note: The output shown was generated using the type command in Command Prompt.
-Ouput data has been sanitized to protect sensitive information.)
+I have sanitized the output data to protect sensitive information.)